 #2.
 Advancements in gaming

-QR codes placed on books in libraries can help students get the necessary information about the books.
-A popular use for QR codes is adding multimedia content to physical educational material.
-Any additional content can be accessed through videos.
+QR Codes placed on books in libraries can help students get the necessary information about the books.
+A popular use is multimedia QR Codes that allow sharing various digital content compared to physical educational material.

-The below example is one of my favorites where the elements of the periodic table have been replaced with QR codes.
-Each code links to a YouTube video discussing the element in question.
+The below example is one of my favorites where QR Codes have replaced all elements of the periodic table.
+Each QR Code links to a YouTube video discussing the corresponding element.

 Scanning QR Codes needs no education now.
-It is intuitive and natural behavior.
-According to a recent survey by Statista suggests that in the US alone an estimated 11 million households will scan a QR code in 2020, this is a huge jump from the 6.2% scan rate in 2011.
+It is an intuitive and natural behavior.
+A recent survey by Statista suggests that in the US alone an estimated 11 million households will scan a QR Code, which is a huge jump from the 6.2% scan rate in 2011.
 Hence, this is a huge opportunity for US marketers and businesses to bank upon.

-The Chinese city of Hangzhou constructed QR code checkpoints across the city.
-People have to scan these QR codes to get a one-time color code pass to check the health status of COVID-19.
-The risk will be shown through color codes of red, yellow and green.
-QR codes are helping thousands of people using such contactless services to stop the coronavirus from spreading.
-This clearly signifies that QR codes could still become hugely beneficial not only in marketing but in other areas as well.
+The Chinese city of Hangzhou constructed QR Code checkpoints across the city.
+People have to scan these QR Codes to get a one-time color code pass to check the health status of COVID-19.
+The risk will be shown through color codes of red, yellow, and green.
+QR Codes are helping thousands of people by using such contactless services to stop the coronavirus from spreading.
+This clearly signifies that QR Codes could still become hugely beneficial not only in marketing but in other areas as well.

-The more open we are towards innovating the usage of QR codes the more benefits we can reap.
-By innovating around such resources is how we can overcome these tough conditions.
-QR codes have always found new mediums to expand and diversify its usage.
-The time has come for you to join the QR code revolution in the United States.
+The more open we are towards innovating the usage of QR Codes the more benefits we can reap.
+Innovating around such resources is how we can overcome these tough conditions.
+QR Codes have always found new mediums to expand and diversify their usage.
+The time has come for you to join the QR Code revolution in the United States.

 Want to create QR Codes for your business?
 You can start with our 14-day free trial.
-If you need assistance, contact our QR Code experts to schedule an appointment.
+If you need assistance, contact our QR Code experts to schedule a demo.